Skip to content

 Translations

-Onegini Access supports internationalization of templates via messages.
-For each message multiple translations can be set.
+OneWelcome Access supports the internationalization of templates via messages.
+For each message, multiple translations can be set.
 This topic guide will explain how to configure the translations of messages used in templates.
 These translations follow the i18n standard for messages.

 Configure the supported language(s)

-A translation can be configured for the locales supported by Onegini Access.
+A translation can be configured for the locales supported by OneWelcome Access.
 The supported locales can be configured via the admin console: System → General → Supported Locales.

 Adding or updating a translation

-When no translation is found for a message key, Onegini Access will look for an available default.
-These defaults are available for the standard Onegini templates.
-When using custom templates we advise to pick different message keys per template set, so for these messages no defaults will be available without any configuration.
+When no translation is found for a message key, OneWelcome Access will look for an available default.
+These defaults are available for the standard OneWelcome templates.
+When using custom templates, we advise picking different message keys per template set, so for these messages, no defaults will be available without any configuration.

-Note: The translation are cached in Onegini Access engine.
-Therefore, it can take some time before a change in a translation has effect.
+Note: The translation are cached in the Access engine.
+Therefore, it can take some time before a change in a translation is reflected.
 The time to live for this cache can be configured via the cache configuration in the admin console.

 Adding translations